All Blog Posts

 LGPD vs GDPR – fines

-Compared with the GDPR, the LGPD is much less severe in its abilities to fine and penalize violations and non-compliance.
+Compared with the GDPR, the LGPD is much less severe in its ability to fine and penalize violations and noncompliance.

-Maximum fines for non-compliance in the GDPR are set at €20 million or 4% of a company’s annual global turnover.
-The LGPD sets its maximum fines at 50 million Brazilian reais (around €11 million) or 2% of a company’s annual turnover in Brazil per violation.
+Maximum fines for noncompliance under the GDPR are set at €20 million or 4% of a company’s annual global turnover for the most serious or repeat offenses.
+The LGPD sets its maximum fines at 50 million Brazilian reals (around €11 million) or 2% of a company’s annual turnover in Brazil per violation.

 LGPD vs GDPR – territorial applications

-The LGPD treats the transfer of personal data internationally in much the same way as the GDPR, by assessments of whether the foreign country has an adequate level of data protection laws in place.
-And of course, based on the prior, specific and express consent of the data subject.
+The LGPD treats the transfer of personal data internationally in much the same way as the GDPR, by assessing whether the other country has adequate data protection laws in place and enforced.

-However, the LGPD (unlike GDPR) does not rule on data being transmitted through Brazil without further processing.
+However, the LGPD, unlike the GDPR, does not rule on data being transmitted through Brazil without further processing.

 Summary

-With Brazil’s new data protection law Lei Geral de Proteção de Dados Pessoais (LGPDP), the country is getting a whole new legal framework for data protection that spans beyond sectoral reach, includes all data processing and collection within the nation’s territory, and might very well reach an adequacy decision with the EU, since the LGPD is closely modelled after its European sibling, the GDPR.
+With Brazil’s new data protection law, Lei Geral de Proteção de Dados Pessoais (LGPD), the country has a comprehensive legal framework for data protection that encompasses all data processing and collection within the nation’s territory, protects the personal data of Brazilians, and enables international data transfers and business relationships, with other countries around the world.

 Try Cookiebot CMP free for LGPD compliance today